RedsqwareAM001/scte-website-system-integegrations-plan/docs/Integrations.md

 * [Apache Kafka](https://kafka.apache.org/)

 ## Message Queue Management System for SCTE Software System
 For SCTE Software System, we highly recommend __AWS SQS__.
-Let's look at some of the factors we considered for choosing __AWS SQS__.
+Now some of the message queue systems are a little faster and have elaborate features set as compared to AWS SQS but we considered the following __key factors__ for choosing __AWS SQS__:
 * Unmanaged Service, NO administrative overhead

-   Unlike other populare messaging queues, SQS does not need an administration overhead.
+   Unlike other popular messaging queues, SQS does not need an administration overhead.
 AWS manages all ongoing operations and underlying infrastructure needed to provide a highly available and scalable message queuing service.
 With SQS, there is no upfront cost, no need to acquire, install, and configure messaging software, and no time-consuming build-out and maintenance of supporting infrastructure.
 SQS queues are dynamically created and scale automatically so you can build and grow applications quickly and efficiently.

+* AWS Eco System => Seamless Integrations

+  SQS is one the many services that AWS provides.
+Since most of our infrastructure is already on AWS, having a native message queue service in the infrastructure provides seamless integrations between other services such as VPC, EC2, S3 and most importantly Lambda functions.
+As of 2018, AWS Lambda supports SQS as an event source which increases the efficiency of the development process and the entire software system as by several folds.

+## AWS SQS example for SCTE Software System
+Coming soon.

 ***